Dogging

 Psychology

-The appeal combines the arousal of being watched (exhibitionism), the arousal of watching (voyeurism), and the added charge of an outdoor, semi-public risk element shared with public sex and some group-sex interests.
+The appeal combines the arousal of being watched (exhibitionism), the arousal of watching (voyeurism), and the added charge of an outdoor, semi-public risk element shared with public sex and some group sex interests.
 For many participants it also carries a community or shared-transgression dimension, in which the subculture's codes, signals and locations are themselves part of the draw.
 The evidence base specific to dogging is essentially absent, there is little formal research isolating it, so these accounts are descriptive and drawn from the broader literature on voyeurism and exhibitionism rather than from studies of dogging as such.

 Prevalence & culture

+No study has measured active dogging participation directly, and the scene itself is niche.
 Dogging has had recurring tabloid and media visibility, particularly in Britain, but the actual community is small and formal academic research is scarce, so prevalence estimates are low and approximate.
 The surrounding interests are common: in Joyal & Carpentier (2017), based on a representative sample, voyeuristic interest was reported by roughly 46% of respondents and a substantial minority reported exhibitionistic interest, yet the specific dogging behaviour is a small subset of those who hold such interests.
 Lay references treat it as a recognised but niche public kink (Glamour's A–Z of kinks), and awareness outside Britain and a few other countries remains limited.

 Safety, consent & law